 By Wendy Holdren

-Three individuals entered guilty pleas in Raleigh County Circuit Court Thursday before Judge Robert A. Burnside.
+Two Raleigh County men entered not guilty pleas during arraignment Tuesday in Raleigh County Circuit Court before Judge H.L.
+Kirkpatrick.

 Gary Wayne Richmond, 63, of New River Road, pleaded not guilty to the attempted first-degree murder of State Police Cpl.
 J.D.
 Cooper, wanton endangerment and obstructing an officer.

 A motion for bond reduction was made Sept.
 24, but Judge John A. Hutchison ordered a psychiatric evaluation before he would make a ruling.
 Richmond is believed to have early onset dementia, authorities have said.

 Raleigh County Prosecuting Attorney Kristen Keller noted Tuesday that the psychiatric evaluation has not yet been completed, so she suggested bond remain at $500,000; Kirkpatrick agreed.

 Richmond’s charges stem from an incident in June when Cooper responded to a complaint of a man shooting in the New River Road area near Hinton.

 According to police reports, Cooper knocked on the front door and when Richmond opened the door, he was holding a revolver.
 Cooper ordered Richmond to put down the weapon, but Richmond fired and narrowly missed him.

 Richmond retreated into his residence for a moment, then came back out and attempted to shoot Cooper, police reported, but Cooper returned fire and shot Richmond, who went back inside and collapsed on the floor.